 Building homes following the passive house design are the new #goal in Australia.
 Due to its energy-efficient features, a growing number of people look into building or renovating their homes following this design concept.

 But, before deciding to build your own passive home, you must understand this innovation.
 In this blog, we’re answering the set of frequently asked questions about the passive house design.
-The more you know about it, the better you can work with your architect in the future.
+The more you know about it, the better you can work with your designer in the future.

 What will a homeowner get for living in a passive house?

 First, the passive house design allows the occupants to live comfortably in their houses without running the heaters or air-conditioners all day.
 With fewer appliances on, you cut the cost of running your own home!
 Your home won’t emit an ecologically alarming level of carbon footprint as well.

 Superdraft tip: During the planning stage, ask your designer to incorporate additional power-saving features.
 That includes orienting the structure properly, installing a rooftop PV system, or using energy-efficient appliances.

 How can passive house design help the environment?

 According to Environment Protection Authority (EPA) in Victoria, Australian households generate at least one-fifth of Australia’s greenhouse gases, with one household producing more than 18 tonnes annually.
 (That’s a lot)

 The passive house design can cut a home’s energy use by up to 75 to 90 percent.
 If all homes in the country are designed this way, our country will make a huge difference in the environment.
 Think of what can happen if the rest of the world follows.